|

 If you are involved in a court proceeding and a request

-and the records thereof, such information is privileged
+treatment and the records thereof, such information is

-under state law, and I will not release information without
+privileged under state law, and I will not release

-the written authorization of you or your legal representative,
+information without the written authorization of you or

-or a court order.
-The privilege does not apply when you
+order.
+The privilege does not apply when you are being

-are being evaluated for a third party or where the evaluation
+evaluated for a third party or where the evaluation is

 is the case.